mpolden/lftpq/README.md

 `Filters` is a list of patterns used when excluding directories.
 A directory matching any of these patterns will be excluded from the queue. `Filters` has precedence over `Patterns`.

+`PostCommand` specifies a command for post-processing of the queue.
+The queue will be passed to the command on stdin, in JSON format.
+Leave empty to disable.